 Also in 2010, Buckner Retirement affiliated with Baptist Memorial Ministries, bringing Baptist Retirement Community in San Angelo, Texas into the Buckner family.

 In 2017, Buckner brought its distinctive senior lifestyle back to Dallas when it broke ground on Ventana by Buckner, the organization’s first high-rise senior living community.
-Located just 10 miles from the original Buckner Orphans Home, Ventana is set to open in 2019 and will set Buckner apart as a leading provider of senior living in Dallas once again.
+Located just 10 miles from the original Buckner Orphans Home, Ventana is opened in 2019 and set Buckner apart as a leading provider of senior living in Dallas once again.

 Today, Buckner Retirement is the second largest provider of nonprofit senior living communities in Texas, and the 52nd largest nationally.
 While Buckner has continued to refine its programs and senior care services to uniquely serve each generation of seniors throughout its 138-year ministry, one thing hasn’t changed: the faith-filled commitment to provide senior adults with dignified living and expert care, no matter what.